K/DA: Conception and creation

 The name "K/DA" is an in-game term in League of Legends that refers to a player's kills, deaths, and assists.
 The creation of K/DA was based in part on the desire of Riot Games, Leagues developers to "see their company more as a full-fledged music label in the future".
 Toa Dunn, head of Riot's music division, claimed in an interview with Variety that "[K/DA] was the most involved music project we've ever done".

 According to Tantula, "We believe there's a huge overlap between League of Legends, esports overall and the music industry", and as a result, they invested "in building [their] internal music team with both an artist focused creative studio full of composers, songwriters and producers, as well as people who can perform all the services that you would see at a standard music label, such as distribution, A&R and promo."
 Patrick Morales (creative lead behind the "Pop/Stars" music video), Janelle Jimenez (the lead designer behind the K/DA skins) and Toa Dunn (the head of the Riot Music Group) were the main creators of K/DA.
 The dances were choreographed by Ellen Kim, Bailey Sok, Stevie Doré and Eileen Harman.
 4Minute also served as a source of inspiration behind K/DA.
 For singing "Pop/Stars", Madison Beer was brought on early, and Jaira Burns followed.
-As many at Riot were fans of i-dle and liked "the attitude they brought to the song, especially the rap section", Miyeon and Soyeon were brought on as well.
+As many at Riot were fans of (G)I-dle and liked "the attitude they brought to the song, especially the rap section", Miyeon and Soyeon were brought on as well.